The dynamics of discovery and the Heaps-Zipf relationship: Discussion

-It should be noted that the frequency–rank plot is appropriate for a `static' study of discovery phenomena, as it captures the overall composition of a sequence.
-However, it does not convey the temporal dynamics of discovery, which are instead reflected in the Type–Token plot.
-Because these two objects are of fundamentally different nature, attempting to formally relate them is only possible under very specific conditions, which are generally not satisfied in real sequences.
+While the frequency–rank plot is appropriate for a `static' study of discovery phenomena --- as it captures the overall composition of a sequence --- it does not convey the temporal dynamics of discovery, which are instead reflected in the Type–Token plot.
+Because these two objects are fundamentally different in nature, attempting to formally relate them is only possible under very specific conditions, which are generally not satisfied in real sequences.
 By default, the scaling exponent value $\alpha$ obtained when fitting a power-law on the Type-Token plot aggregates phenomena of different natures: it depends both on the type-frequency distribution $p(r)$ and on the system-specific temporal dynamics.
-Consequently, quantitative comparisons of exponent values across different systems are of limited interpretative value.
-In addition, the relative impact of temporal correlations on the estimated exponent can itself depend on the sequence length, further complicating comparisons.
+Consequently, quantitative comparisons of Heaps' law exponent values across different systems or different individuals are of limited interpretative value.
+Moreover, we found that the relative impact of temporal correlations on the estimated exponent can itself depend on the length of the sequence, further complicating comparisons.
 More generally, applying the Heaps/Zipf framework across a wide variety of phenomena is risky and should be done without assuming that all associated properties hold, such as the relationship between exponents as in \eqref{eq:relation_exposant}.
-The system-specific dynamics, particularly temporal correlations, must be carefully analyzed.
+Beyond previously noted issues—such as the conceptual limitations of rank plots, the empirical fragility of Zipf’s and Heaps’ laws, and their instability under random sampling—we emphasize an additional point: temporal correlations in sequences can significantly influence the type–token curve.

-Also, contrary to what is often stated in the literature, the Heaps exponent should not be interpreted as a direct measure of a system’s propensity for discovery (often referred to as the 'discovery rate').
+These correlations are rarely analyzed, yet ignoring them may lead to misattributing Heaps' exponent values to intrinsic content diversity rather than to exploration dynamics.
+A related point that is important to underline is that, contrary to what is often stated in the literature, the Heaps exponent should not be interpreted as a direct measure of a system’s or individual's propensity for discovery (referred to in previous studies as the 'discovery rate').
 Instead, it characterizes the dynamics of discovery itself, such as the rate of growth, decay, or stationarity over the course of the sequence.
-The prefactor obtained in a power-law fit of the form Eq.~\eqref{eq:Heaps} further quantifies the rate of discovery.
+The prefactor obtained in a power-law fit of the form eq.~\eqref{eq:Heaps} further quantifies the rate of discovery.